revbayes/revbayes.github.io/tutorials/div/index.md

 RevBayes {% cite Hoehna2016b %}—implement 'relaxed-clock models' that include a constant-rate birth-death branching process as a prior model on the distribution of tree topologies and node ages.
-Although the parameters of these ‘tree priors’ are not typically of direct interest, they are nevertheless estimated as part of the joint posterior probability distribution of the relaxed-clock model, and so can be estimated simply by querying the corresponding marginal posterior
+Although the parameters of these 'tree priors' are not typically of direct interest, they are nevertheless estimated as part of the joint posterior probability distribution of the relaxed-clock model, and so can be estimated simply by querying the corresponding marginal posterior